This BLOG On Preparing For Mortgage Loan Conditions For Clear To Close Was UPDATED And PUBLISHED On November 19th, 2020

 Mortgage Loan Processing And Mortgage Loan Underwriting

-- The processor makes sure that the all income, assets, and liabilities are supported by the documents submitted.
+- The processor makes sure that all income, assets, and liabilities are supported by the documents submitted

-- They make sure there are no overdrafts, does a verification of employment, and makes sure that all supporting documents are attached to mortgage file.
+- They make sure there are no overdrafts, does verification of employment

 Mortgage Underwriting Process

-- Credit risk is ability of borrower to repay the new mortgage loan.
+- Credit risk is the ability of the borrower to repay the new mortgage loan

-- The mortgage loan underwriter needs to feel confident that borrowers are able to pay new mortgage loan without struggling to pay every month.
+- The mortgage underwriter needs to feel confident that borrowers are able to pay a new mortgage loan without struggling to pay every month

 Mortgage Process And Conditional Loan Approval